 Josh Funder

-Prior to founding Household Capital in 2016, Josh was a co-founder, director and former chairman of Per Capita, whose research on longevity and positive ageing formed part of the inspiration for Household Capital.
+As co-founder and former chairman of think tank Per Capita, Josh oversaw research on longevity and positive ageing, which formed part of the inspiration for Household Capital.

-Joshua earned B.Sc. and LL.B. degrees at The University of Melbourne, an LL.M. degree at the London School of Economics and a D.Phil in intellectual property for biotechnology from Oxford University, where he studied as a Rhodes Scholar.
+Josh holds degrees in Science and Law from Melbourne University, an LL.M. from the London School of Economics, and a D.Phil from Oxford University where he studied as a Rhodes Scholar.